perlsdiver/ITP-Labs/Spring24-Git/lesson-notes.md

 # Lesson Notes

-These are the instructions for the ITP Skills Lab on Git and Github.
+These are the instructions for the ITP Skills Lab on **Git** and **Github**, facilitated by @perlsdiver.
+Both are essential tools to today's digital infrastructure, and are useful to learn if you wish to develop a version control practice in you work, collaborate with others, and showcase your cumulative contributions over time.

 ## Lesson Plan